 - Starting at the back of your neck, slide your hands down around the sides of your neck to the soft, kind of squishy spot below your collarbone and gently rub or pat it ten times with your palm.

 - Thoracic area:

-- Rub across the front of the shoulders to the middle of the chest
+- Rub across the front of the shoulders to the middle of your chest several times.

 - Use your palms to gently rub from the top and underside of your arms to down below your armpits to down below the sides of your chest.

 - Slide your hand from the back of the knees along the inner thigh up towards the groin, gently following the natural V shape, and up to the middle of the abdomen.

 Moving the fluid